 You might initially balk at the idea of canning, but it’s super easy to do at home!
 The canning process is essentially just putting some food in a jar, closing the lid, then cooking it until the microscopic bugs inside are dead.

 To ensure that dangerous microorganisms don’t make a surprise reappearance after being kept in the cupboard for a while, it’s necessary to raise the internal temperature of the center of the food to 250° F (121° C) for three minutes.
 This might not sound like an issue, but water has a boiling point of only 212° F (100° C).

 In order to raise the temperature to safe levels, you have to pump up the pressure.
 That’s where the canners and pressure cookers come in!
 It’s still a pretty simple process and, as long as you keep your environment clean, it’s hard to mess up.
 I like to think of canning as one of those cooking tricks where the final product makes it look like you did a lot, even if you didn’t.
 Of course, you don’t have to admit to anyone how easy it was—just nod and modestly say that you’re just getting started!

 What are some good starter models?

-If you don’t mind spending just a little more, the Presto 01781 23-Quart Pressure Canner and Cooker is still a good distance under the $100 mark.
+If you don’t mind spending just a little more, the Presto 01781 23-Quart Pressure Canner and Cooker is still a good deal.
 Presto is a trusted manufacturer and offers a good warranty.
-This model does have pressure and temperature gauges, which are easy to read and give you more of an idea what is going on inside the closed lid.
+This model does have pressure and temperature gauges, which are easy to read and give you more of an idea of what is going on inside the closed lid.
 Able to hold 23 qt., this unit is big enough for all beginners.